12 YEARS AND COUNTING

 A PLACE TO DREAM AND CREATE

-As Reggio Emilio’s philosophy mandates, we developed flexible workspace in order to better cope with learning challenges.
+As Reggio Emilio’s philosophy mandates, TOLIS develops flexible workspaces in order to help learners cope with different challenges.

 Our classes are multifunctional, and we rotate our subjects on a daily basis.
 Every piece of furniture is mobile and adaptable to the assignment.
 The goal is to develop lateral thinking.

-We have an art studio, a science lab, a tech hall (makers space) complete with a 3D printer and laser cutter, a multiple use area for performing arts, a sports field, a playground for the little ones, a heated pool, and mandarin language lab.
+School facilities include an art studio, a science lab for physics, chemistry and biology, a makerspace complete with a 3D printer and laser cutter, a multiple use area for performing arts, a sports field, a playground, a solar-heated pool, and a mandarin language lab.

-Every hall, class and school area is decked with pictures, arts, crafts and whatever the students deem to create, for a school is not only built by bricks, but also the mortar of dreams.
+Every hall, class and school area showcases pictures, arts, crafts and other creations, for a school is built with more than just concrete blocks: it also needs the mortar of dreams.